Joanna Moore

 Joanna Moore (born Dorothy Joanne Cook; November 10, 1934 – November 22, 1997) was an American film and television actress, who, between 1956 and 1976, appeared in 17 feature films and guest-starred in nearly a hundred television series episodes.
 After 1976, personal problems derailed her career and she landed only two minor film roles.

 From 1963 to 1967, she was married to actor Ryan O'Neal, with whom she had two children, Griffin O'Neal and Tatum O'Neal.

 Moore's career hit its peak in the 1960s.
 During that time, she guest-starred in several popular shows, including Alfred Hitchcock Presents, Perry Mason, The Fugitive, Bewitched and The Real McCoys.
 One of her recurring roles was as Sheriff Andy Taylor's love interest, Peggy "Peg" McMillan in four episodes of The Andy Griffith Show, from 1962 to 1963.
 Moore was a guest star in such television Westerns as The Rifleman, Wagon Train (S1E2 & S7E25), Gunsmoke (title character in three episodes: S5E21's "Coleen So Green", S5E39's "Cherry Red" and S10E34's "Honey Pot"), The Rebel, The High Chaparral, The Wild Wild West and The Virginian.
 By the 1970s, her career began to wane because of her drug and alcohol addictions.
 Moore made her final onscreen appearance in 1986, and died of lung cancer in 1997.

 Early life

-Moore was born as Dorothy Joanne Cook on November 10, 1934, in Americus, Georgia.
+Moore was born as Dorothy Joanne Cook in Americus, Georgia.
 She was the elder of two daughters, born to parents Dorothy Martha (née English) and Henry Anderson Cook III.
 In 1941, when she was a child, her parents and younger sister were involved in a fatal car accident: her mother and sister died immediately, while her father died from his injuries a year later.
-Moore was then adopted by a wealthy local family and changed her name from Dorothy to Joanna.
+Moore was then adopted by Don Carrison, a wealthy local family and changed her name from Dorothy to Joanna.